His first few days in school revealed his past struggles.

 Jay Dunlap, Madonna School President, in his October interview with the Morning Blend recognized that “mainstreaming special needs students (is) a great approach for a lot of students.
 Others need a different approach.”

 Every child must be given a nurturing environment in order to learn and the opportunity to gain confidence in order to reach his potential.
-By serving only students with cognitive and developmental issues, Madonna School is that place for over 50 students.
-By “creating a unique environment,” they allow the staff to nurture the students to “maximize independence in life.”
+By serving only students with cognitive and developmental issues, Madonna School

 The boy who doesn’t have to guard over his lunch anymore is learning more than academics.
 He is learning acceptance, friendship and dignity.